Snowiiii/Pumpkin/docs/config/pvp.md

 :::

 #### `swing`: Boolean
-Weather players should swing when attacking or not.
+Whether players should swing when attacking or not.

 :::code-group
 ```toml [features.toml] {2}